-- Know the modern extraction techniques, characterization and identification of the herbal drugs and phytoconstituents. - Understand biosynthetic pathways for production of secondary metabolites. - Understand composition, chemistry, chemical classes, biosources and uses of secondary metabolites. - Understand chromatographic techniques for isolation of phytoconstituents.
+- Understand the basic knowledge about traditional herbal drugs and their importance. - Know the modern extraction techniques, characterization and identification of the herbal drugs and phytoconstituents. - Understand biosynthetic pathways for production of secondary metabolites. - Understand composition, chemistry, chemical classes, biosources and uses of secondary metabolites. - Understand chromatographic techniques for isolation of phytoconstituents. - To know about the production, applications and industrialization of phytoconstituents.